 Available sample environments include a uniaxial (tension or compression) load frame, and a Eulerian cradle, built sample environments, such as high-temperature furnaces and, magnets, can be accommodated on the XYZ- positioning stage but requires coordination with the instrument staff.

 The penetrating power of neutrons is very useful in scanning residual stresses in engineering materials.
-Examples of past work include scans of welds, forgings, extrusions, bearings, and materials under applied stress as well as of piezoelectric materials under the influence of electrical fields.
+Examples of past work include scans of welds, forgings, extrusions, bearings, and materials under applied stress, as well as scans of piezoelectric materials under the influence of electrical fields.
 The study of post-weld annealing effects on residual stresses in welded steel plates provided a nondestructive and detailed delineation of stress pattern changes arising from the heat treatment.

 88°, λ = 1.452 Å (Si 511); 1.540 Å (Si 422); 1.731 Å (Si 331); 1.886 Å (Si 400); 2.275 Å (Si 311); 2.667 Å (Si 220)